hilmanda/PanjiEditor/README.md

 # SPEC

-using 'pyinstaller' for create exe file
+using 'pyinstaller' to create exe file
-- 'pyinstaller --onefile Main.py --noconsole'
+- `pyinstaller --onefile Main.py --noconsole`

 make sure your cmd path in the same directory as _Main.py_

-exe file for windows *only*
+exe file for Windows *only*

 # disclaimer